Learned Collusion: The Prisoner's Dilemma

+For example, $\overline{v}(2,0)=1.45$ provides the payoff of \textit{player 1} when she biases her policy rule by $2\varpi=4\%$ while player 2 does not, i.e., $\kappa=(2,0)$.
+The payoff of player 2 is obtained by looking at the entry $\overline{v}(0,2)=1.56$.
+The frequency of cooperation for the profile $\kappa=(2,0)$ is $50\%$.
 The bias $2\varpi$ by player 1 generates a payoff asymmetry because the lenient policy of player~1 modifies the distribution of CD's and DC's at her expense.
 Nevertheless, the effect on the occurrence of cooperation is strong, as it increases from 16\% to 50\%, and this provides each player with incentives to bias their policy away from the naive policies $\kappa=(0,0)$.